jump to main area

 Computational Linguistics:

 My research involves using NLP data to conduct classification tasks regarding healthcare issues, such as aphasia, dementia, ADHD, and autism.
-The research approaches include fine-tuning ad evaluation of large language models (LLMs).
+The research approaches include fine-tuning and evaluation of large language models (LLMs).
+In addition, I am also interested in low-resource language research, including the evaluation and adaptation of LLMs in data-scarce settings.

 • 2024/7~2024/9 Postdoctoral Assistant in Information and Computer Science, University of Hawaii